AdguardTeam/KnowledgeBase/docs/adguard-for-windows/solving-problems/adguard-logs.md

 1. Run the application with the command `C:\"Program Files"\Adguard\Adguard.exe /trace` regardless of Windows bitness if you have installed AdGuard v7.16 for Windows or later.

-In case you have an older AdGuard for Windows version, run the application with the command `C:\"Program Files (x86)"\Adguard\Adguard.exe /trace` if you are using 64-bit Windows, and `C:\"Program Files"\Adguard\Adguard.exe /trace` in case if you use 32-bit one.
+If you have an older version of AdGuard for Windows, run the application with the command C:\"Program Files (x86)"\Adguard\Adguard.exe /trace if you are using 64-bit Windows, and C:\"Program Files"\Adguard\Adguard.exe /trace if you are using 32-bit.

 1. Reproduce the issue.